TheQueenofEverything/My_Weather_Dashboard/README.md

 Programming Languages/ Software/ API’s/ Tools used:
   - HTML, CSS, JavaScript, Bootstrap, jQuery, Moment.js, OpenWeather API, and Windy MAP API.

-Challenges:
-   - Develop a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS and retrieve weather data for cities the OpemWeathe API was used [OpenWeather API](https://openweathermap.org/api).

 Main elements:
   - Cities search functionality.